Plantcraft

 Meet your instructors

-PlantCraft is co-created by Annie Sanassian, Jen Britton, Miki Tamblyn and Dani Hagel, four artists and educators who believe in craft as gestures of care for ourselves, each other and the lands that sustain us.
+PlantCraft is co-created by Annie Sanassian, Jen Britton, and Dani Hagel, three artists and educators who believe in craft as gestures of care for ourselves, each other and the lands that sustain us.
 We can’t wait to introduce you to some of the plants and skills that inspire us.

-Dani Hagel is a herbalist, naturalist and artist whose work weaves together the art and science of plant medicine, naturalist knowledge, and folk craft.
-Inspired by the everyday magic of botanical colour, interspecies collaborations and wild plant stewardship, Dani believes land-based practices can help us guide us into right relationship with each other and the more-than-human world.
-She cultivates a diverse landscape of medicinal, edible and dye plants on her permaculture-inspired herb farm, Eramosa Herbals.
+Dani Hagel is a herbalist, artist and educator whose work weaves together the art and science of plant medicine, naturalist knowledge, and folk craft.
+Inspired by the everyday magic of of interspecies collaborations and wild plant stewardship, Dani believes land-based practices can help us guide us into right relationship with each other and the more-than-human world.
+These days, she’s obsessed with foraged fibres, homegrown plant pigments, and growing flax for linen.
+She cultivates a diverse landscape of medicinal, edible, ecological, and craft plants on her permaculture-inspired herb farm, Eramosa Herbals.

 Jen Britton’s relationship with plants began as a wee free girl of the 80's, romping through forests and watching her Oma garden.
 Plant crafting has provided her an opportunity to explore reciprocity, connect with community and deepen her relationship with the land.
 She is ever so grateful for the mothers and women in her life who gardened, preserved food, shared their knowledge of plant remedies and medicines and for her father’s love/respect of the natural world and all its beings.